jekymin8232/vitalguardai-com/VitalGuard_AI_complete_V47_1_Audit_Scope_Map.md

 **Can software that depends heavily on external libraries truly be considered open source?
 Can reviewers understand the entire codebase at a glance?
 True transparency means openly disclosing the code's known limitations, weaknesses, and design trade-offs.**

-## Required Reading: Precision-Mapped Attack Surface for Adversarial Review
+## Precision-Mapped Attack Surface for Adversarial Review

 ### Passing the OTF security review is essential to become self-sustaining.